Hillel Day School: Teachers' union closure (2005)

+2000s and beyond

 In 2000s Hillel's enrollment tapered, from more than 760 in 2001 to 596 in 2005.
-The school reacted to this with several changes.
+The school reacted to this with some major changes.

 In 2008, Hillel broke off the Schechter network and reestablished itself as a community (or, non-denominational) RAVSAK Jewish day school to better attract Reform and non-religious Jewish families.

+In 2009, Hillel changed its governance from the original "membership model", in which parent members elected the board, to a directorship model (self-perpetuating board), in which current board members select their own replacements.
+Then, in 2010, Hillel launched its Early Childhood Center, opening the doors to 69 pre-K students.

-In 2010, Hillel opened the Early Childhood Center, providing in its inaugural year full- and half-day programs for 69 pre-K students.
-In March 2013, in its third year of operation, Hillel's ECC became the first licensed early childhood center or preschool in the Farmington or West Bloomfield area to receive a rating under the Michigan's "Great Start to Quality" program.
-Under the program — Michigan's new rating and improvement system for state preschools — area preschools can earn up to five stars; Hillel ECC received four stars.
+In 2013, Hillel's ECC became the first licensed center in the Farmington or West Bloomfield area to receive a rating under Michigan's "Great Start to Quality" program, which evaluates state preschools.
 In 2019, the school expanded its ECC facility and started the year with 173 pre-K students.
-However, while the ECC grew, the school's K-8 population in 2010s was still on the decline: from 550 students in 2010 to 441 in 2017.
+However, while the ECC grew, the school's K–8 population in 2010s was still on the decline: from 550 students in 2010 to 441 in 2017.

-In 2017–2018, Hillel held a series of alumni and community events in celebration of its 60-year anniversary.
+2014–2017 marked major upgrades to Hillel's physical facilities, just in time for a series of 2017–2018 alumni and community events in celebration of its 60-year anniversary.

 In 2020, Hillel was impacted by the COVID-19 pandemic.
-The school closed on March 13 after a teacher in grades 1-2 learning community tested positive for coronavirus, becoming one of Michigan's first 12 cases of the outbreak.
+In March, the school closed due to a teacher testing positive for COVID-19, one of the state's first 12 cases of the outbreak.

-Soon after, another teacher — coach and gym teacher Tony Sanders — passed away due to complications from the novel coronavirus.
+Soon after, another teacher, coach Tony Sanders, died from COVID-19 complications.

-The school continued learning remotely; the graduating eighth graders had a "trip down Memory Lane" before their virtual graduation.
+The school shifted to remote learning.
+Before their virtual graduation, the eighth graders had a "trip down Memory Lane" car parade around the school for a nostalgic farewell.

-The 2020-2021 academic year started in person, with students in the classrooms; of the school's 92 teachers, eight were teaching remotely.
+The 2020-2021 academic year began with most students in physical classrooms while eight out of 92 teachers taught remotely.

-Governance

-Hillel Day School is a private, non-profit corporation administered by a headmaster, who in turn acts under the direction of a board of trustees.
-In 2009, Hillel changed its governance from the original "membership model", in which parent members elected the board, to a directorship model (self-perpetuating board), in which current board members select their own replacements.